junglesta/wherenodoctor/_posts/2016-01-01-01-home-cures-and-popular-beliefs.md

 # [15](#page-15)
 {:.no_toc}

-# ENEMAS, LAXATIVES, AND PURGES: WHEN TO USE THEM AND WHEN NOT TO
+# ENEMAS, LAXATIVES, AND PURGES

+## when to use them and when not to!

 Many people give enemas and take laxatives far too often.
 The ‘urge to purge’ is worldwide.